Quinoa Taco Skillet

 - 1 1/2 cups vegetable broth

-- 1 15oz can Del Monte Sweet Corn
+- 1 15oz can Del Monte® Golden Sweet Whole Kernel Corn

 - 1 15oz can black beans, rinsed and drained

 - 1 cup shredded cheddar cheese

-- In a large skillet, heat the olive oil over medium heat for 30 seconds.
+- In a large skillet, heat the olive oil over medium-low heat for 30 seconds.

 - Add the garlic, cumin, and chili powder and continue to cook for 1 minute.

 - Add the tomato paste and stir to combine.
 Continue to cook for 2 minutes.

-- Add the quinoa and broth to the pan and bring to a boil.
+- Add the quinoa, broth, salsa, black beans, and corn to the pan and bring to a boil.